MRCIEU/CheckSumStats/README.md

 ![“example2\_gcplot2.png”](/man/figures/README-example2_gcplot2.png)

-The observed “X” shaped correlation is due to the minor allele frequency column in the test dataset being mis-interpreted as effect allele frequency.
-The correlation pattern is distinct to the previous plot because allele frequency has been harmonised to reflect effect allele frequency in the GWAS catalog, whereas for comparisons to the 1000 genomes super populations allele frequency is harmonised to reflect the 1000 genomes minor allele.
+The observed “X” shaped correlation pattern is due to the aforementioned metadata error.
+The pattern is distinct to the previous plot because allele frequency reflects effect allele frequency in the GWAS catalog, whereas in the previous plot it reflected the 1000 genomes minor allele.

-Note that the infer\_ancestry function does provide sensible results in the presence of this type of metadata error.
+Note that the infer\_ancestry function does not provide sensible results in the presence of this type of metadata error:

 ``` r
 infer_ancestry(target_dat=Dat)